 STEP 24.
-The next three sections in the settings turn on and off the features for Projects, Time Tracking, and Currency.
+The next two sections in the Advanced settings turn on and off the features for Projects and Currency.
 We will leave these defaults.

 - STEP 25.
 The Other Preferences section (see Figure 2-16) is where you can change your date formats and Customer Label.
 Do you call your customers Clients, Donors, Members, Patients, or Tenants?
-Renaming them here will change the terminology across your entire QuickBooks Online file. - STEP 26.
+Renaming them here will change the terminology across your entire QuickBooks Online file.
+Do not change this now. - STEP 26.
 Don't miss the option to lengthen the time you can stay signed in to QBO!
-By changing Sign Me Out If Inactive For to 3 Hours, QBO's security is less likely to time out your file while you are working in it. - STEP 27.
+By changing Sign Me Out If Inactive For to 3 Hours, QBO's security is less likely to time out your file while you are working in it.
+Select 3 Hours from the dropdown menu now. - STEP 27.
 Click Save. - STEP 28.
 Click the green Done button at the bottom right to return to the Dashboard.

-If you are working in multiple tabs and haven't touched one of them for awhile, that tab may time out even though you're still active in another one.
+If you are working in multiple tabs and haven't touched one of them for more than three hours, that tab may time out even though you're still active in another one.
 When that happens, you don't need to sign again-just refresh your browser window and it should return to its previous state.